-Super soft, moist, and cake-like lemon ricotta cookies!
-Topped with tangy and sweet lemon glaze.
+These super soft, moist, and cake-like lemon ricotta cookies are topped with tangy and sweet lemon glaze.
 The glaze eventually sets, making these cookies easy to store and transport.

 - 2 teaspoons baking powder